DiamessoGroup/chez-sergio/src/components/BestSellers/BestSellers.md

 ### Description

-It will display a list of best-sellers pizza on the home page.
+Displays a list of best-sellers pizza on the home page.